Top Tips to get debt-free in 2024

 Create a monthly budget and stick to it:

 Do you know where every dollar you earn has been spent?
 You should!
 Many people hear the word “budget” and cringe.
 It’s feels restricting.
 But a budget is actually freedom for you!
 It means no more confusion.
 No more wondering where you spent your last pay check.
 By creating a budget, you know all of your bills are being paid, you are saving money and you know how much you have left to spend on the fun things in life.
 Be sure to write down where you are spending your play money.
 Did you spend 90% of your fun money on clothes and now you don’t have money to go out with friends for dinner?
-Check out this simple to use budget worksheet from our partners over at Sallie Mae to get started.
+Check out this post on creating a budget from our partners over at Sallie Mae to get started.

 Change your spending habits: